Europe Travel Friends Travel Italy Travel

 Best of Palermo

 The capital of the island of Sicily, Palermo offers a completely unique Italian experience.
 Palermo is home to some of the island’s most iconic landmarks, including the Palermo Cathedral and the Palermo Archaeological Museum.
-Don’t forget, Sicily is known for its incredible food and wine!
+It is among the best places in Italy to visit in September – the temperatures and sea are still warm, but many of the tourists have left.
+It’s a great time for walking, cycling, and even diving.
+And, don’t forget, Sicily is known for its incredible food and wine!

 Naples and Pompeii

 With stunning beaches, historic gems, and incredible food, Naples is an incredible city in its own right.
-It is also the perfect base for exploring the nearby ancient city of Pompeii.
+It is also the perfect base for exploring nearby Pompeii, the wealthy ancient city which had been completely buried under a layer of volcanic ash from the 1st century until the 18th when it was discovered, frozen in time.

 San Francesco di Paola, Piazza del Plebiscito, Naples